francamateus93/7.Starwars-api-react/README.md

 # Star Wars API React Project

 This project is a web application that interacts with the Star Wars API to provide detailed information about starships, their pilots, and the films in which they appear.
-It uses React for building the user interface and follows design principles such as SOLID and Clean Code to ensure maintainable and scalable code.
+It uses React for building the user interface and follow design principles such as SOLID to ensure maintainable and scalable code.

 📄 Main Features: